 Importance and Regulatory aspects of Design Control

 The Design and Development of the product play a vital role in the total life cycle of a product and to ensure the effective and safe product in the market.
 The adequate design documentation helps to improvise the product performance while the product remains in the market.
-As per FDA data, the significant portion at about 44 % of the recalls of medical devices is due to lack of the adequate Design Controls.
+As per FDA data, the significant portion at about 44 % of the recalls of medical devices is due to the lack of adequate Design Controls.

-The minimum expectations are clearly laid down in 21 CFR part 820.30 and Clause 7.3, ISO 13485:2016.
+The minimum expectations are clearly laid down in 21 CFR part 820.30 design control and Clause 7.3, ISO 13485:2016.
 As per expectations design and development activity have to be performed and evidenced through DHF at the contract manufacturing site, Legal manufacturers site, design, and development firm as per the business module and it shall be continually maintained and upgraded.

-The design control initiates at the stage, where the manufacturer decides to make a product and start finding the marketed products already available in the market, we can call them as a “Predicated devices”.
+The design control initiates at the stage, where the manufacturer decides to make a product and start finding the marketed products already available in the market, we can call them as “Predicated devices”.
 The manufacturer is expected to create the “ Design Team” which shall have the Product designers, Regulatory expert, QA experts, representative of the user, manufacturing expert, marketing representative, the internal reviewer and the peer reviewer.
 The representation and hierarchies of the activities are given in Figure 1: